Substance Use Disorders

 Addiction Treatment for Substance Use Disorders

 Eliminating drug and alcohol abuse is only the first step to recovery.
 Often people need additional assistance to learn how to effectively manage mental health symptoms, cravings and triggers which lead to substance abuse.
-Mental health professionals understand those struggling with co-occurring disorders are at high risk for relapse and require a great deal of attention and support.
+Mental health professionals understand those struggling with co-occurring disorders (often referred to as dual diagnosis) are at high risk for relapse and require a great deal of attention and support.
 While clinicians explore the complexities of each case, time is of great importance.
 Discovering the relationship between the substance use and mental health issue becomes a primary focus while stabilizing and supporting the patient and family.

 You have options, call a Lifeskills South Florida Admissions Counselor at 844-749-1560 and find out how we can help you today!